Mrgiraffe0102/qhfzbio/readme.txt

 * Improved Safari mobile browser detection for iPhones and iPads (for better handling of rendering quirks in social apps)
 * Improved single posts next/previous navigation by limiting links to same taxonomy
-* Updated to Cryout Framework 0.8.6.3:
+* Updated to MrGiraffe Framework 0.8.6.3:
 	* Fixed fatal error on Customize screen due to inconsistent handling of empty categories since WordPress 6.0
 	* Fixed 'Disable' and 'All Categories' options not available in category selector options on sites with no categories defined